turbaevsky/indicators/doc/PI_DB_TS.md

 document.
 The DES Home Page may also be referenced for the latest information on the status of DES and current DES issues.

-DES added a feature in August 2002 that allows authorized users to view the data elements that contributed to the results, trend performance, and make comparisons for units worldwide.
+DES added a feature in August 2002 that allows authorised users to view the data elements that contributed to the results, trend performance, and make comparisons for units worldwide.
 To use the feature, obtain a result using the Calculate Indicator feature.
 When